Polk Township, Atchison County, Missouri

 Township in Atchison County, Missouri, U.S.

 Polk Township is a township in Atchison County, Missouri, United States.
 At the 2020 census, its population was 211.

+History

 Polk Township was established in 1845 and was one of the five original townships in Atchison County.
 It was named after President James K. Polk.
+It was reduced in size to its present boundaries by 1871 due to portions of it being given to the following other Atchison County townships: Buchanan, Clay, Lincoln, and Tarkio.

 Geography

-Polk Township covers an area of and contains no incorporated settlements.
-It contains six cemeteries: High Creek, Linden, St. John's Lutheran, Grange Hall, Noblitt-gibson, and Steiner.
+Polk Township covers an area of 62.32 sqmi and contains no incorporated settlements.
+The town, and former county seat, of Linden was located in its center.
+It contains six cemeteries: Grange Hall, High Creek, Linden, Noblitt-Gibson, Steiner, and St. John's Lutheran.

 The streams of McElroy Creek, High Creek, West High Creek, and Hall Branch run through this township.

+A settlement named Farmer's City was located in northeastern Polk Township at the northwest corner of Section 4, Township 66 North, Range 40 West.

+Transportation

+The following highways travel through the township: